Frequently Asked Question

 Does AWSEC have overseas branches in other Asian countries?

-Yes, we currently have overseas branches and operate courses in China (Shanghai, Zhuhai), Taiwan, Vietnam, Russia, India, and Philippines.
+Yes, we currently have overseas branches and operate courses in China (Shanghai, Zhuhai), Taiwan, Vietnam, Russia, India, and the Philippines.

 What are the differences between the WSET courses provided by AWSEC and the WSET courses provided by other wine educational institutions?